top of page

 PROFESSIONAL POSITIONS

-2024 Assistant Professor, Department of Black Studies, San Diego City College
+2024-present Assistant Professor, Department of Black Studies, San Diego City College

 Lecturer, Department of Anthropology, University of California, Riverside